AnantaSrikar/linux-docs/virtio-gpu-pci/README.md

 	ForwardX11 yes
 	ForwardX11Trusted yes
 ```

+You could also use `ssh -X ip_address` instead, and it should work.

 ## Notes
 - `lspci -s <pci_dev_string> -n` should give you the vendor:device id (the pci_dev_string can be obtained by running lspci, make sure to have pciutils installed)